dscolby/CausalELM.jl/docs/src/index.md

 *   Enables using the same structs for regression and classification
 *   Includes 13 activation functions and allows user-defined activation functions
 *   Most inference and validation tests do not assume functional or distributional forms
-*   Implements the latest techniques form statistics, econometrics, and biostatistics
+*   Implements the latest techniques from statistics, econometrics, and biostatistics
 *   Works out of the box with arrays or any data structure that implements the Tables.jl interface
 *   Codebase is high-quality, well tested, and regularly updated

 ### What's New?
 *   Now includes doubly robust estimator for CATE estimation
-*   Uses generalized cross validation with successive halving to find the best ridge penalty
+*   All estimators now implement bagging to reduce predictive performance and reduce variance
-*   Double machine learning, R-learning, and doubly robust estimators suppot specifying confounders and covariates of interest separately
+*   Counterfactual consistency validation simulates more realistic violations of the counterfactual consistency assumption
-*   Counterfactual consistency validation simulates outcomes that violate the assumption rather than the previous binning approach
+*   Uses a simple heuristic to choose the number of neurons, which reduces training time and still works well in practice
-*   Standardized and improved docstrings and added doctests
+*   Probability clipping for classifier predictions and residuals is no longer necessary due to the bagging procedure
 *   CausalELM talk has been accepted to JuliaCon 2024!

 ### What makes CausalELM different?